-For any given requirement the amount of resources needed to achieve it may vary widely between clouds so comparing just prices doesn’t work.
+For any given requirement the number of resources needed to achieve it may vary widely between clouds.
+This means that comparing just prices doesn’t work.
 The flip-side is that comparing performance in isolation isn’t any better.
 Meaningful comparisons need to pull together both price and performance to calculate some measure of cost per computing unit.
-In this post I’m going to share some of my thoughts from benchmarking our cloud and others and provide some tips for getting useful results and what they really mean.
+In this post I’m going to share some of my thoughts from benchmarking our cloud servers and others.
+I will also provide some tips for getting useful results and what they really mean.

 Define the problem

-Later in this post I set out the various aspects of performance and how best to go about interpreting the results.
-Before doing any benchmarking however it is important to characterise the kind of computing you will be looking to undertake in the cloud; this will determine the relative importance of different performance metrics.
+Later in this post, I set out the various aspects of performance and how best to go about interpreting the results.
+Before doing any benchmarking however it is important to characterize the kind of computing you will be looking to undertake in the cloud; this will determine the relative importance of different performance metrics.
 For example, if you are looking to place a database server and it will be under heavy read access but low write access, you should pay attention to the disk performance in the cloud and particularly non-sequential read access.

-Some of the largest vendors use CPU contention ratios of over three times i.e. the total ‘sold’ CPU capacity of all the virtual servers on the same physical machine might be three times its actual CPU capacity.
-They do this because most virtual servers aren’t utilising anything like 100% of their CPU allocation for most of the time.
-Still, contention ratios will directly affect performance benchmarks and real world usage.
-If contention is high (i.e. at anything more than 200% CPU allocation) then cloud server performance will deteriorate significantly.
+Some of the largest vendors use CPU contention ratios of over three times.
+This means the total ‘sold’ CPU capacity of all the virtual servers on the same physical machine might be three times its actual CPU capacity.
+They do this because most virtual servers aren’t utilizing anything like 100% of their CPU allocation for most of the time.
+Still, contention ratios will directly affect cloud servers performance benchmarks and real-world usage.
+If the contention is high (i.e. at anything more than 200% CPU allocation) then cloud server performance will deteriorate significantly.

 For example, if you have a 2GHz machine you can see how doubling the cores in use from two to four affects your benchmarking.
-By doing this applications running on that virtual machine will be able to execute tasks via four cores simultaneously.
-In our case you can set the number of cores a virtual machine uses via the ‘advanced’ tab on our server detail modal of the web console.
+By doing these applications running on that virtual machine will be able to execute tasks via four cores simultaneously.
+In our case, you can set the number of cores a virtual machine uses via the ‘advanced’ tab on our server detail modal of the web console.
 Just remember to always check what the standard core size of the cloud vendor is before manually overwriting the number of cores in use.
 In our case its 2.2GHz per core but it does vary from cloud to cloud.

-Storage: the real cloud performance differentiator
+Storage: the real cloud servers performance benchmark

 All performance is limited by the weakest link where a bottleneck develops.
-Currently technology has advanced significantly in the field of virtualisation with respect to the use of CPU and RAM i.e. a single physical machine can be virtualised and have multiple cloud servers with minimal loss to total aggregate performance.
+Currently, technology has advanced significantly in the field of virtualization with respect to the use of CPU and RAM.
+For example, a single physical machine can be virtualized and have multiple cloud servers with minimal loss to total aggregate performance.
 Sadly in the case of storage, there is still a great deal of progress to be made.
 The end result is that in most cases, the performance of virtual servers in the cloud is determined by the performance of that cloud’s storage solution.

-Good SANs intrinsically have a high level of redundancy built-in but performance suffers as data needs to be sent from the SAN across the network to the virtual machine’s CPU and RAM for computing tasks.
-As a result SAN based clouds tend to have lower performance like for like compared to clouds with local distributed storage solutions.
+Good SANs intrinsically have a high level of redundancy built-in.
+However, performance suffers as data needs to be sent from the SAN across the network to the virtual machine’s CPU and RAM for computing tasks.
+As a result, SAN-based clouds tend to have a lower performance like for like compared to clouds with local distributed storage solutions.
 Another disadvantage of a SAN is that it represents a very large single point of failure.
-SANs are extremely reliable but if they ever do go seriously wrong (and they have), then you are likely to face a very large outage and corruption of data.
+SANs are extremely reliable.
+If they ever do go seriously wrong (and they have), then you are likely to face a very large outage and corruption of data.

 When looking at clouds with distributed local storage solutions you also need to know what redundancy they have.
 Hard disk drives fail at a significant rate and so the method of storage is critical.
 Most vendors use some form of RAID but there are very different levels of safely.
 At the low end you have RAID1 where two disks are essentially mirroring each other.
-This usually has good performance but when one disk fails until the replacement disks copies all the data off the old disk, the data is at risk from complete loss is the second (heavily loaded) disk fails.
-Also, during any rebuilding of the RAID1 array the disk performance is likely to be much much lower than normal.
+This usually has good performance.
+But when one disk fails until the replacement disks copies all the data off the old disk, the data is at risk from complete loss if the second (heavily loaded) disk fails.
+Also, during any rebuilding of the RAID1 array, the disk performance is likely to be much much lower than normal.

 So, when interpreting the results of storage benchmarks make sure you also have the following information: